Treating lung cancer symptoms

 Blocked airway

-Lung cancer can block your windpipe (trachea) and cause breathing problems, infections or a collapsed lung.
+In some cases, cancer in your lung can block your windpipe (trachea) and cause breathing problems, infections or a collapsed lung.
+The following treatments can help:

 Internal radiotherapy